Orlando Arcia Player Props: Braves vs. Angels

-The Atlanta Braves, including Orlando Arcia and his .545 slugging percentage over his past 10 games, take on starter Patrick Sandoval and the Los Angeles Angels at Truist Park, Tuesday at 7:20 PM ET.
+The Atlanta Braves, including Orlando Arcia and his .545 slugging percentage over his past 10 games, take on starting pitcher Lucas Giolito and the Los Angeles Angels at Truist Park, Wednesday at 12:20 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Angels.
+He notched a home run while going 1-for-3 in his previous game against the Angels.

 Orlando Arcia Game Info & Props vs. the Angels